Vogelmensch/scanner/paper/scanner-paper.typ

 = Analysis <analysis>

-We have seen in @iterate that we need to resort to exhaustive search algorithms for some inputs.
-Our naive approach has a worst-case time-complexity of $cal(O)(2^(m times n))$ for obvious reasons.
-To research the quality of our algorithm, we want to quantify the fraction of all inputs that can be solved in sub-exponential time, meaning, without having to resort to exhaustive search.
+We have seen in @iterate that we need to resort to exhaustive search for some inputs.
+Our naive approach has a worst-case time-complexity of $cal(O)(2^(m times n))$.
+To research the quality of our algorithm, we want to quantify the fraction of all inputs that can be solved in sub-exponential time, meaning, without relying on exhaustive search at such extense that the runtime exceeds a certain threshold.

 We approached this question experimentally.
 This chapter describes this experiments setup and presents and discusses its results.

 == Setup <setup>

-1. Modify `scanner.py` to terminate if it has not found a solution after $T_(max)$ seconds.
+1. Modify the scanner-algorithm to terminate if it has not found a solution after $T_(max)$ seconds.
-2. Generate $N=1000$ inputs that satisfy the chunk-property using the function `generate_chunk`, see @generate_chunk.
+2. Generate $N=1000$ inputs that satisfy the chunk-property using the function `generate_chunk`, see below.
-3. Apply `scanner.py` to each input and count the number of terminations.
+3. Apply the scanner-algorithm to each input and count the number of terminations.
 4. Repeat step 2 and 3 with variating values for the parameter `chance` in `generate_chunk` to find the worst-case result.

 For point 1, the exact value of $T_max$ depends on the machine that is being used.
-We have found a great number of inputs to be solvable in $~0.07s$.
+We have found a most inputs to be solvable in $~0.07s$.
 We thus chose $T_max = 0.1s$ as an appropriate threshold value.

-To generate an input, we developed `generate_chunk(chance, height, width)`, see @generate_chunk.
-The function iterates over every cell and turns it to a `FULL` cell with a probability of `chance`.
-This is repeated `min(height, width)` times.
-The value of `chance` is variable, as we repeat the experiment for various values of $"chance" in [0.15, 0.16, ..., 0.25]$ to find the worst-case result.
+To generate an input, we developed the function `generate_chunk(chance, height, width)`, see @generate_chunk.
+The function iterates over every cell and assigns `FULL` to a cell with a probability of $"chance" in [0,1]$.
+This is repeated exactly  `min(height, width)` times.
+We repeat the experiment for various values of $"chance" in [0.15, 0.16, ..., 0.25]$ to find the worst-case result.
 We furthermore chose `height = 10` and `width = 15`, as those are the values used in the original problem description.